Plain English Summary

 Background and study aims

 Gout is a common arthritis that affects one in forty people in the UK.
 It results from a high level of uric acid in the body which forms urate crystals inside the joints.
 From time to time, these crystals shake loose from their deposit and cause severe joint pain and swelling.
 These flares usually last for one to two weeks.
 Flares are treated with anti-inflammatory tablets such as ibuprofen.
 However, anti-inflammatory tablets do not dissolve the urate crystals.
 Other tablets such as allopurinol can lower the uric acid level to below a target level, and slowly dissolve the crystals.
 These are safe treatments that have been used for many years.
 However, whether their use reduces the number of gout flares is unknown.
-The aims of this study are to find out if long-term use of tablets such as allopurinol reduces the number of gout flares and improves well-being, and to also find out if this treatment is cost-effective for the NHS.
+The aims of this study are to find out if long-term use of tablets such as allopurinol reduces the number of gout flares and improves well-being and to also find out if this treatment is cost-effective for the NHS.

 Who can participate?

-Patients aged 18 and over with gout who have had a flare of gout in the previous 12 months
+Patients aged 18 years and over with gout who have had a flare of gout in the previous 12 months

 What does the study involve?

-Participants are randomly allocated to receive one of the following two treatments: allopurinol with the dose gradually increased aimed at reducing blood uric acid to below target level,or usual gout care from their GP including the option to start allopurinol depending on symptoms.
+Participants are randomly allocated to receive one of the following two treatments: allopurinol with the dose gradually increased aimed at reducing blood uric acid to below target level, or usual gout care from their GP including the option to start allopurinol depending on symptoms.
 People in the first group need treatment visits with a practice nurse in order to adjust the dose of allopurinol to reduce uric acid level sufficiently to allow the urate crystals to dissolve.
 In addition to the visits to increase the dose of allopurinol, there are three other visits for people taking part in the study.
-These visits occur at study start, and yearly for two years.
+These visits occur at study start, and yearly for 2 years.
 Information on health, wellbeing and medication use are collected, and blood pressure, height, weight, kidney function and uric acid level are measured at the visits.
 People taking part in the study are asked to record details of each gout flare they experience while in the study.
 The main outcome of the study is the number and severity of gout flares.
 This and the other information collected are compared between the groups.
 The cost of treatment and overall wellbeing are used to find out if this treatment is cost-effective for the NHS.
-After the two-year study ends, participants are asked to continue to provide information about gout flares for a further two years.
+After the 2-year study ends, participants are asked to continue to provide information about gout flares for a further 2 years.
 Information about other illnesses, hospital admissions and medications prescribed are collected from their GP.
 The information collected is compared between the groups.

 What are the possible benefits and risks of participating?

-Any medications that will be advised to use for gout in this study will be currently available treatments that will be prescribed in line with guidelines.
+Any medications that will be advised to be used for gout in this study will be currently available treatments that will be prescribed in line with guidelines.
 As with any medication, the treatments for gout can sometimes cause side effects but it is rare to suffer any serious upset.
 The researchers currently do not know the benefit to patients taking part in the study.
 However, this study will help them to learn more about how gout should be treated and improve the care of patients with gout in the future.

 Where is the study run from?